 Fund financial statements.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 NTASC, like other state and local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-Both of the funds of NTASC are classified governmental funds.
+Both of NTASC's funds are classified as governmental funds.